 While possession of a piece of land must be continuous for the statutory period, the possession doesn't always need to be by the same person in order to support an adverse possession claim.

 If two adverse possessors are in "privity" with one another, then most courts will allow the second adverse possessor to "tack" or combine his or her time on the land with the time spent by the first adverse possessor.
 Privity is a legal term that essentially means that there's a direct connection between the two parties.
 It can be established in several ways, such as by lease, descent, or outright sale.

 For example, imagine that the statutory period for adverse possession in your state is ten years.
-Martha has adversely possessed a vacant lot in her neighborhood for seven years, and then sells her interest in the lot to Jane.
+Martha has adversely possessed a vacant lot in her neighborhood for seven years, then sells her interest in the lot to Jane.

-Jane then occupies the land for another three years.
+Jane occupies the land for another three years.
 This would likely meet the statutory requirement for ten years of continuity, giving Jane the ability to gain title by adverse possession even though she herself did not possess the land for the full ten years.